walnuthq/madara-docs/docs/components/prover.md

 ## Responsibilities

+The responsibilities of a Madara prover are the following:
+1. Generate valid proofs for the given input
+1. Post the proofs in the Settlement Layer for verification

 ## Prover and verifier

 Generating a proof is an expensive operation, in terms of computational complexity and required hardware resources.
+Depending on the input size and proof complexity, generating a proof may take anything between a second and a day.

 ## Security